 - Schaltegger, S., Lüdeke-Freund, F., & Hansen, E. G. (2016).
 Business models for sustainability: A co-evolutionary analysis of sustainable entrepreneurship, innovation, and transformation.
 Organization & Environment, 29(3), 264-289.

 - Schwab, K. (2015).
 The Fourth Industrial Revolution [*excerpt of chapters 1-2].
 Davos: World Economic Forum.

 - Skard, S., Jørgensen, S., & Pedersen, L. J. T. (2020).
 When is sustainability a liability, and when is it an asset?
 Quality inferences for core and peripheral attributes.
 Journal of Business Ethics, 1-24.

 - Unruh, G. (2016).
 Sustainability Reporting: One Size Fits Nobody.
 MIT Sloan Management Review, Dec.
 12, 2016

 This is an ENGAGE-course

 This is an Engage-course

 - Teaching language

 Spring and fall.
-Will be offered spring and fall 2023.
+Will be offered fall 2023.